 Governance matters says Professor Case

 Establishing trust is in itself a transaction cost.
-There will always be middlemen, albeit taking a much smaller fee.
+There will always be middlemen, albeit taking a much smaller fee in the Blockchain Economy.

 Blockchain will change capitalism and enable a new relationship between producers and consumers.
 In the 20th century models, producers were shielded from the market.
 They were employees and consumers and their employers were producers.